 After graduating this spring, Conner plans to enlist in the Air Force as a member of the special forces combat control team.
 He said football was the perfect training for military service.

-“(McFadden) is crazy about weight lifting and just being an athlete,” Conner said, in the midst of a five-mile march with a 40 pound bag on his bag as he gave the phone interview.
+“(McFadden) is crazy about weight lifting and just being an athlete,” Conner said, in the midst of a five-mile march with a 40 pound bag on his back as he gave the phone interview.
 “Part of being in the military is being the best athlete you can be.”

 Williams earned all-state for his work anchoring the offensive line, the only Cody player to get all-state honors on the offensive side of the ball.